jerryxyx/Python/TreasuryFuturesTrading/README.md

 * optimizeSharpe.m:

-	to get the optimized W_0 and r_0 in Methodology step 1.
+	to get the optimized W_0 and r_0 in Methodology step

-* Backtest.m:

-	to do backtest for 3- month data.
-Get portfolio performance.

-* BacktestMain.m:

-    to do backtest for whatever period we want.